 - Take more breaks.
 Working longer hours usually doesn’t improve our productivity.
 Instead, it degrades it.
 This is doubly true if your work requires any sort of creativity.
 Instead of figuring out when you can spend more time writing, determine how you can take more breaks.
 Walks, listening to music, reading or spending time with friends are all activities that will help you become more productive.

 The bottom line is that work isn’t always about work.
 Instead, it’s about how focused, ready and relaxed you are.
 You can get more done in a fraction of the time if you have the right mindset.
 Concentrate on that idea, instead of wishing for more time.

 How do you get into the write mindset?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by May 31, will be put in a draw for a copy of Metaphorically Selling by Anne Miller.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Anyone who comments on today’s post (or any others) by Aug.
+31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.

 An earlier version of this post first appeared on my blog on May 9/17.